 “The more I learn, the more I realize how much I don’t know.” - Albert Einstein

-penetration testing, reverse engineering, exploitation development, etc. My answer never wavers - a healthy combination of curiosity and chance.
-Early in my collegiate career as a computer/software engineer, I had been exposed to the fundamentals of computer networking (mainly the inner workings of the TCP/IP and OSI reference models).
+penetration testing, reverse engineering, exploitation development, etc. offensive security.
+My answer never wavers - a healthy combination of curiosity and chance.
+Early in my collegiate career as a computer/software engineer, I had been exposed to the fundamentals of computer networking (mainly the inner workings of the TCP/IP stack and OSI reference models).
 At one point in the curriculum, my professor briefly described the mechanics of a Man-in-the-Middle attack.
 Naturally, I took it upon myself to conduct further research on my own time, which led me to the discovery of various open-source security tools, blog posts describing use cases for web proxies, the list goes on.
 This behavior intensified as I progressed through my undergraduate courses (e.g., computer architecture, modern cryptography).

 Fast-forward a few years - I had experienced various positions at a few unique organizations.
 Data analysis, e-Discovery, software engineering.
 Although each and every one of these experiences were critical in building my technical skill set and further sharpening my problem solving abilities, there still existed a seemingly unquenchable thirst for more knowledge.
 That’s when I decided to go back to school for my Masters and focus all of my efforts towards breaking into cybersecurity.
 I was fortunate enough to attend courses delivered by multiple, well-respected security researchers, such as Alex Sotirov, Brad Antoniewicz, Aaron Portnoy, among others.
 Those two years ultimately kickstarted my shift in career path, leading me to where I am now.